KnowledgeDiscovery/rca_baselines/README.md

       <img src="./Other/rca_update.png" alt="drawing" style="width:600px;"/>
 </p>

+### Dataset Download
+We release the dataset in [Huggingface](https://huggingface.co/Lemma-RCA-NEC) and the detailed data statistics can be found in [Lemma-RCA Webpage](https://lemma-rca.github.io/docs/data.html).

 ### Multiple Domains
 LEMMA-RCA covers two domains:
 - IT Operations (Product Review and Cloud Computing)